NirmalaAbothu/FirstAssignmentForCode-Refactor/README.md

 ## Description

-We can make website more accessible by by as many people as possible by using appropriate semantic HTML elements.
+We can make website more accessible by as many people as possible by using appropriate semantic HTML elements.

 ---